arunnalla/wa-archiver/readme.md

 # WhatsApp Group Archiver

-A small utility that automatically archives the group whenever there is a message.
+A small utility that automatically archives the group whenever there is a new message.

 ## Running Locally